CJD-11/Resonance-Camera/README.md

+# Resonance Camera
-# Magnetic Field Camera & Anti-Surveillance System
+-Magnetic Field Camera & Anti-Surveillance System

 **An artistic exploration of invisible forces, surveillance, and counter-surveillance using a Raspberry Pi 4, BMM150 magnetometer, and live computer vision.**